n8ebel/Mastering-Kotlin/README.md

 **Learn advanced Kotlin programming techniques to build apps for Android, iOS, and the web**

+## Buy Online

+Mastering Kotlin is available as both a physical and e-book.

+It can be purchased from [Amazon](https://amzn.to/2QB99Pq) or directly from [Packt](https://www.packtpub.com/application-development/mastering-kotlin)

 ## What is this book about?
 Using Kotlin without taking advantage of its power and interoperability is like owning a sports car and never taking it out of the garage.
 While documentation and introductory resources can help you learn the basics of Kotlin, the fact that it’s a new language means that there are limited learning resources and code bases available in comparison to Java and other established languages.